mherrmann/fbs/README.md

 To obtain a license, click [here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NH2ANDDS48KXA).

-## Project updates
+## Current Status
-To stay updated on the evolution of the project, please subscribe [here](http://eepurl.com/ddgpnf).
+It's currently possible to package apps on Windows, Mac and Linux.
+Installers can be created for Windows and Mac.
+The next steps are to let you create an installer for Ubuntu (Linux), then code signing, then automatic updates.
+To stay updated as these features are open sourced, please subscribe [here](http://eepurl.com/ddgpnf).